-How will the department be organised?We will keep the Team RS and SVT [Special Vehicles Team] operations on both sides of the Atlantic and I will be based in Detroit.
+We will keep the Team RS and SVT [Special Vehicles Team] operations on both sides of the Atlantic and I will be based in Detroit.
 Team RS includes the ST models.
 But the business side of the new job is vital, so I need to be close to the decision makers in the US.
 I have around 100 people working full time.
 Then when we need to work on a car programme we borrow engineers from functional groups.

-Is that how the Focus RS programme worked?Yes.
+Yes.
 For example, when we decided to design new bodywork to cover the RS’s wider rear track, we approached the Focus body engineers to design it.
 There was no point starting from scratch when there’s already somebody with the expertise.